prjacobson/beep/README.md

 </p>

 ## Build notes
 There's a `.3mf` file in `Case files` that includes the settings Dash used to get a good print.
+The 4-color maximizes pizazz, and the 3-color version uses PLA supports for an easier print.
 Thanks Dash!

 There are two badge options.
 In my opinion, the outset badge looks cooler, but it can be a pain to print.
 The inset badge is also an option.
 <p align="center">